 What a great experience and fun way to get kids familiar with computer coding concepts.
 Thank you Maydm and Boys and Girls club for this unique opportunity!”

 Cathie represents one of many perspectives that Maydm is honored to share with students.
 We want to thank our volunteers as well as the brilliance and ambition that came together at the Boys and Girls Club.
 We saw some amazing growth across the groups of students.
-For the younger group sessions, each of which lasted only 45 minutes, Maydm’s interactive projects displayed an overall 60% acquisition improvement in technical knowledge.
-However, this is only the beginning and we look forward to continuing to work with the greater Madison community, its inspiring mentors, and our students.
+For the younger group sessions, each of which lasted only 45 minutes, Maydm’s interactive projects displayed an overall 60% acquisition improvement in technical knowledge—and this is only the beginning!
+We look forward to continuing to work with the greater Madison community, its inspiring mentors, and our students.